hyperupcall/dotfiles/docs/NOTABLE.md

 ## [`mkt.sh`](../user/config/profile/fns/mkt.sh)

-Quick command to automatically do something in a temporary space, file at .
+Quick command to automatically do something in a temporary space.
 Based on the first argument, it will

 - (blank) => cd to new random directory in tempfs (`cd "$(mktemp -d)"`)
 - (file/folder) => copy file/folder to new random directory in tempfs, and cd/ls to it